AVGVSTVS96/flaskGPT/README.md

 ## Features
+- Full conversation history functionality
 - Chat with the GPT-3.5 & GPT-4 models
-- Full conversation history functionality
-- Character streaming response functionality
+- Real-time response streaming functionality
 - Markdown support in user and assistant messages
 - Automatic scrolling, can be cancelled by scrolling up